MathewSam/tfObjectDetection/README.md

 Run
 >./streamer

+## While Running ./streamer
+When running ./streamer, the following prompts will pop up:
+>Please enter location of inference graph : ./models/frozen_inference_graph.pb (or wherever you saved your model)
+> Please enter confidence threshold : 0.8(or your preferred confidence threshold)
+> Please enter maximum number of objects detected per frame : 5(or your prefered number of objects per frame)

 To exit, press Esc button.

 ## Model used
 The model used for the detection task is taken from the paper [Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).
-To use another model, please replace the frozen_inference_graph.pb file stored in the models folder with a pretrained model of your preference from the Tensorflow Object Detection API.

 ## Reference
 Since resources available for utilizing tensorflow C API is scarce, I used the following to get a foothold: